0xInferno/0xCisco.github.io/_posts/2020-09-3-Valak Report.md

 ###### Importanat Note ...

-you must specify the binary you work with **Regsvr32** then change the cmd to include the dll cause it will not run if you run it with **rundll32** or loaddll from ollydbg try it on any.run [here](https://app.any.run/tasks/fcf8673a-fb77-4403-8a7d-84b436dd62b2) the reason of that the dll main function after unpacking is **DllRegisterServer** that only works with regsvr32 binary Dont get confused i get it after ending the analysis just tell you the reason now ;)
+you must specify the binary you work with **Regsvr32** then change the cmd to include the dll cause it is hard run it with **rundll32**-I mean you should specify function name or ordinal number - or loaddll from ollydbg try it on any.run [here](https://app.any.run/tasks/fcf8673a-fb77-4403-8a7d-84b436dd62b2) the reason of that the dll main function after unpacking is **DllRegisterServer** that better works with regsvr32 binary Dont get confused i get it after ending the analysis just tell you the reason now ;) or you can just try your luck with ***rundll32 dllname.dll,#1***

 ![cmd](/img/Valak/SecondStage/cmd.png)